exploratory-io/book/user-defined-plugin.md

 ## Create Plugin directory

 So let's say you want to create a plugin that uses `riem_measures` function from [riem](https://github.com/ropensci/riem) R package to get ASOS data via the Iowa Environment Mesonet.
-Then first you want to to create a directory called `riem_measures`.
+Then first you want to to create a directory called `my_riem_measures`.
 NOTE: The directory name is the plugin name and should be unique among user-defined plugins.

 So on Mac, you can do:

 `$ cd ~/.exploratory/plugins`

-`$ mkdir riem_measures`
+`$ mkdir my_riem_measures`

 ## Create Plugin Definition Meta File.